Susan-Andrews/skills-introduction-to-github/README.md

 <img src=https://octodex.github.com/images/collabocats.jpg alt=celebrate width=300 align=right>

+# Open Source Contribution
+If you're interested in open source:

+Find Projects: Explore GitHub Explore to find open source projects.
+Look for issues labeled as 'beginner-friendly' to make your first contributions.

+Contribution Guidelines: Understand the contribution guidelines of the projects you're interested in.
+Every project might have different rules about how to contribute.

+Documentation: Contribute to documentation.
+Clear, concise documentation is crucial for any open-source project.

 Here's a recap of your accomplishments:

 - You learned about GitHub, repositories, branches, commits, and pull requests.